OkpeFrancisRoberts/Bank.py/README.md

 # 🏦 CBN Bank - Mini Banking System (Python)

+---
+NEW UPDATE: I have added a signup, so multiple users can register now instead of a default info
+---
 A simple command-line banking system built in Python.
-This project allows a user to log in with a username and password, check their balance, deposit money, withdraw funds, and exit the system.
+This project allows a user to sign up, log in with a username and password, check their balance, deposit money, withdraw funds, and logout the system.

 ---